Is The Jewish Foundation for the Righteous (JFR) a recognized nonprofit organization?

 The JFR’s mission is two-fold: to support those rescuers who are in need for the duration of their lives and to preserve their legacy by sharing their stories and by educating others about the Holocaust.
 We fulfill the second part by giving middle and high school teachers the knowledge and the tools they need to teach this complex history.

 Can any educator who is interested in attending the Summer Institute for Teachers apply to the program?

 In order to attend the Summer Institute or any other JFR education program, a teacher must be affiliated with one of the Holocaust centers or museums in the JFR’s Holocaust Centers of Excellence Program.

 Can a Holocaust center apply to join the JFR’s Holocaust Centers of Excellence Program?

 The JFR seeks out centers and museums with which to partner; there is currently not an application process.
-The fifteen centers that are currently in the program are located throughout the United States.
+The thirteen centers that are currently in the program are located throughout the United States.
 Each center commits to nominating participants for the Summer Institute for Teachers (SIT) and agrees to sponsor its own Holocaust teacher education programs using JFR materials and training models.
 Centers are also expected to call upon their Lerner Fellows the teachers we train at SIT to assist in designing and implementing programs.

 What education materials does the JFR offer?